AbsurdePhoton/image-match-opencv/README.md

 ![Screenshot - Image](screenshots/screenshot-image.jpg?raw=true)

-* Just click the "Add images" button: choose the folder containing the images to compare
+* Just click the "Add images" button: choose the folder containing the images to compare - many image formats are supported (15+)
 * Folders can be crawled recursively by checking the checkbox near this button
 * You can repeat this task many times, images are added only once per folder
 * You can "Clear" the images list to start a new list